 - Routine HCV screening is recommended for all pregnant women and during each pregnancy, regardless of risk factors.

-- Among HCV viremic women, perinatal transmission occurs in approximately 5 to 6% of pregnancies.
+- Among HCV viremic women, perinatal transmission occurs in approximately 6& to 7% of pregnancies.

-- Increased risk of perinatal HCV transmission has been associated with higher maternal HCV viral loads, maternal injection drug use, HIV coinfection, prolonged rupture of membranes; and obstetric procedures and intrapartum events that lead to infant exposure to maternal blood, such as internal fetal monitoring or vaginal/perineal lacerations.
+- Increased risk of perinatal HCV transmission has been associated with higher maternal HCV viral loads, maternal injection drug use, HIV coinfection, prolonged rupture of membranes, and obstetric procedures and intrapartum events that lead to infant exposure to maternal blood, such as internal fetal monitoring or vaginal/perineal lacerations.

-- Mother-to-child transmission of HCV has not been associated with mode of delivery (e.g. vaginal vs. cesarean), and there is no indication to pursue elective cesarean section based solely on a woman’s HCV status.
+- Mother-to-child transmission of HCV has not been associated with mode of delivery (e.g., vaginal vs. cesarean), and there is no indication to pursue elective cesarean section based solely on a woman’s HCV status.

 - Breastfeeding is safe for mothers with HCV infection as long as they do not have damaged, cracked, or bleeding nipples.

-- Several studies have linked maternal HCV infection with worse pregnancy outcomes, including higher rates of fetal death, preterm delivery, low birthweight, small for gestational age, antepartum and postpartum hemorrhage, gestational diabetes and premature rupture of membranes.
+- Several studies have linked maternal HCV infection with worse pregnancy outcomes, including higher rates of fetal death, preterm delivery, low birth weight, small for gestational age, antepartum and postpartum hemorrhage, gestational diabetes and premature rupture of membranes.

 - Studies have shown a decline in HCV RNA postpartum, with an estimated 10% of women experiencing spontaneous clearance of HCV after childbirth.
 Women should have HCV RNA testing performed at 9 to 12 months postpartum to assess for the possibility of spontaneous HCV clearance.

-- The initial evaluation of women diagnosed with HCV during pregnancy is generally similar that of nonpregnant persons diagnosed with HCV and should include an HCV RNA level and fibrosis staging.
+- The initial evaluation of women diagnosed with HCV during pregnancy is generally similar to that of nonpregnant persons diagnosed with HCV and should include an HCV RNA level and fibrosis staging.

 Citations